onqlavelabs/onqlave.docs/docs/guides/web-app-guide/authentication.md

 ---

-Make sure that you [registered for the alpha release](https://www.onqlave.com/contact), received our email and followed the instruction specified on email.
+Make sure that you <mark>[registered for the alpha release](https://www.onqlave.com/contact)</mark>, received our email and followed the instruction specified on email.

 ## **Let's get involve**